Our 20 Favorite Things to Do in Taiwan with Our Kids

 A young boy wearing apron seated at a table making pineapple cakes, with one of them pressed in his hand which he's holding up to show the camera

-Making pineapple cakes
+Our experience making pineapple cakes

 If you enjoy hands-on activities with your kids, you will spoiled for opportunities in Taiwan.
 Taiwan is a family-oriented society, and there are hundreds of businesses and centers across the country focused on DIY activities with kids.